dalong0514/ITstudy/002原书复制/2019114autolisp_developers_guide/0105Manipulate_AutoCAD_Objects.md

 Block references can include an attributes-follow flag (dxf group code 66).
 If present and equal to 1, a series of attribute (Attrib) entities is expected to follow the Insert object.
 The attribute sequence is terminated by a Seqend subentity.

-Topics in this section

-About Working With Blocks (AutoLISP)

-About Anonymous Blocks (AutoLISP)

-The block definitions (BLOCK) table in a drawing can contain anonymous blocks (also known as unnamed blocks), that AutoCAD creates to support dynamic blocks, tables, hatch patterns, and associative dimensions.

-Parent topic: About Entity Data Functions (AutoLISP)

-Related Concepts
+Related Concepts:

-About Modifying an Entity without the Command Function (AutoLISP)
+- About Modifying an Entity without the Command Function (AutoLISP)

-About Accessing an Object’s Entity Name (AutoLISP)
+- About Accessing an Object’s Entity Name (AutoLISP)

-About Obtaining Entity Information (AutoLISP)
+- About Obtaining Entity Information (AutoLISP)

-About Deleting an Entity (AutoLISP)
+- About Deleting an Entity (AutoLISP)

-About Anonymous Blocks (AutoLISP)
+- About Anonymous Blocks (AutoLISP)

-About Non-Graphical Object Handling (AutoLISP)
+- About Non-Graphical Object Handling (AutoLISP)

-FAQ: What is the Difference Between Lightweight Polylines and Old-Style Polylines?
+- FAQ: What is the Difference Between Lightweight Polylines and Old-Style Polylines?
 (AutoLISP)

-FAQ: How Do I Process Curve-Fit and Spline-Fit Polylines?
+- FAQ: How Do I Process Curve-Fit and Spline-Fit Polylines?
 (AutoLISP)

-Object-Handling Functions Reference (AutoLISP)
+- Object-Handling Functions Reference (AutoLISP)

 ##### 1. About Working With Blocks (AutoLISP)

 There is no direct method for an application to check whether a block listed in the BLOCK table is actually referenced by an insert object in the drawing.
 You can use the following code to scan the drawing for instances of a block reference:

     (ssget "x" '((2 .
 "BLOCKNAME")))

 You must also scan each block definition for instances of nested blocks.